 Here is Luke 2:33 in the Greek:

-This is the translation, from the Greek, of Luke 2:33: "And was the father of him and the mother marvelling at the things being said concerning him."
+This is the direct translation, from the Greek, of Luke 2:33: "And was the father of him and the mother marvelling at the things being said concerning him."

 Again, the NIV's translation, "child's father," is a more correct translation of the Greek than the KJV's translation, "Joseph."
 There is not some conspiracy by whoever wrote the NIV, nor by the Catholic Church, in wanting to mislead people into thinking that Joseph was Jesus' biological father.
-If anyone believes in Jesus' virgin birth by Mary, whom they exalt very highly, it is the Catholic Church.
-The KJV is correct in identifying Joseph as being the person to whom that verse refers; however, it is incorrect in it's exact translation from the Greek.
+If anyone believes in Jesus' virgin birth by Mary, whom they exalt very highly, it is the Catholic Church (which is not to say that I agree with all of the tenets of the Catholic Church because I do not).

 3) COLOSSIANS 1:14: The KJB reads, "In whom we have redemption THROUGH HIS BLOOD, even the forgiveness of sins:" The NIV reads, "In whom we have redemption, the forgiveness of sins."
 The NIV rips out the precious words "THROUGH HIS BLOOD"!
 Friend, redemption is ONLY "THROUGH HIS BLOOD".
-Hebrews 9:22, reads, ". . . without shedding of BLOODis no remission."
+Hebrews 9:22, reads, ". . . without shedding of BLOOD is no remission."
 That old song says, "What can wash away my sins, NOTHING BUT THE BLOOD OF JESUS!"

 Here is Colossians 1:14 in the Greek:

-This is the translation, from the Greek, of Colossians 1:14: "...in whom we have the redemption, the forgiveness of the sins."
+This is the direct translation, from the Greek, of Colossians 1:14: "...in whom we have the redemption, the forgiveness of the sins."

 4) The NIV perverts Mark 1:2,3 into a LIE!
 The NIV reads "It is written in Isaiah the prophet: I will send my messenger ahead of you, who will prepare your way-a voice of one calling in the desert, Prepare the way for the Lord, make straight paths for him."
 It is NOT written in Isaiah!
 "I will send my messenger ahead of you, who will prepare your way" - is found in Malachi 3:1!
 The King James correctly reads: "As it is written in the PROPHETS, . . ."
 A better translation!
 Easier to read - BY A LIE!